Code of Conduct Hosting (CCH)

 5.3 If a received notice meets the formal and content-related requirements set down in (3.4) in full, the hosting provider shall write to the customer and to the sender of the notice, generally within two working days of receiving the notice.

-b) In the letter to the sender of the notice, the hosting provider shall confirm receipt of the notice and inform the sender that it has written to the customer.
+c) In the letter to the sender of the notice, the hosting provider shall confirm receipt of the notice and inform the sender that it has written to the customer.
 It shall inform the sender of the notice that the customer is solely responsible for content that it stores, processes or makes accessible to third parties using the hosting services.
 The hosting provider shall also notify the sender that it is not allowed to disclose customer data.
-Instead, it shall inform the sender of possible ways in which they may uncover the identity of the owner of an internet domain (e.g. using Whois databases available online) and of which state authorities they may contact to assert their claims.
-In clear cases, the hosting provider may also take direct action in accordance with (6).
+Instead, it shall inform the sender of possible ways in which they may uncover the identity of the owner of an internet domain (e.g. using Whois databases available online).
+The hosting provider shall also inform the sender of the possibility of taking legal action or recourse to the authorities to enforce the alleged claims.
+In clear cases, the hosting provider may also take direct action in accordance with (6) (notice and take down).

-6.1 If a received notice meets the formal and content-related requirements set down in (3.4) in full, and if it appears highly likely that content is illegal, or if the hosting provider itself could be criminally responsible or liable under civil law, the hosting provider may partially or completely block access to the website affected at its own discretion until the matter has been resolved between the parties concerned or by a court or another authority.
+6.1 If a received notice meets the formal and content-related requirements set down in (3.4) in full, and if it appears highly likely that content is illegal, or if the hosting provider itself could be criminally responsible or liable under civil law as a result of becoming aware of the notice, the hosting provider may partially or completely block access to the website affected at its own discretion until the matter has been resolved between the parties concerned or by a court or another authority.

 a) The customer may only use the hosting services lawfully.
 The customer is solely responsible for content that it stores, processes or makes accessible to third parties using the hosting services.